History of Poland during the Piast dynasty: The reign of Władysław I Łokietek (1305–1333)

-Władysław I the Elbow-high (r.
+Władysław I Łokietek (r.
 1305–1333), who began as an obscure Piast duke from Kuyavia, pursued a lifelong, persistently challenging struggle with powerful adversaries with persistence and determination.
 When he died as the king of a partially reunited Poland, he left the kingdom in a precarious situation.
 Although the area under King Władysław's control was limited and many unresolved issues remained, he may have saved Poland's existence as a state.

-Supported by his ally Charles I of Hungary, Władysław returned from exile and challenged Václav II and his successor Václav III in the period 1304–1306.
-Václav III's murder in 1306 terminated the Bohemian Přemyslid dynasty and its involvement in Poland.
+Supported by his ally Charles I of Hungary, Władysław returned from exile and challenged Wenceslaus II of Bohemia and his successor Wenceslaus III of Bohemia in the period 1304–1306.
+Wenceslaus III's murder in 1306 terminated the Bohemian Přemyslid dynasty and its involvement in Poland.
 Afterwards, Władysław completed the takeover of Lesser Poland, entering Kraków, and took the lands north of there, through Kuyavia all the way to Gdańsk Pomerania.
 In 1308, Pomerania was conquered by the Brandenburg state.
 In a recovery effort, Władysław agreed to ask for help from the Teutonic Knights; the Knights brutally took over Gdańsk Pomerania and kept it for themselves.

 In 1311–1312, a rebellion in Kraków instigated by the city's patrician leadership seeking rule by the House of Luxembourg was put down.
 This event may have had a limiting impact on the emerging political power of towns.

 In 1313–1314, Władysław conquered Greater Poland.
-In 1320, he became the first king of Poland crowned in Kraków's Wawel Cathedral instead of Gniezno.
+In 1320, he became the first king of Poland to be crowned in Kraków's Wawel Cathedral instead of Gniezno.
 The coronation was hesitantly agreed to by Pope John XXII in spite of the opposition of King John of Bohemia, who had also claimed the Polish crown.
-John undertook an expedition aimed at Kraków in 1327, which he was compelled to abort; in 1328, he waged a crusade against Lithuania, during which he formalized an alliance with the Teutonic Order.
+John undertook an expedition aimed at Kraków in 1327, which he was compelled to abort; in 1328, he waged a crusade against Lithuania, during which he formalised an alliance with the Teutonic Order.
 The Order was in a state of war with Poland from 1327 to 1332 (see Battle of Płowce).
 As a result, the Knights captured Dobrzyń Land and Kujawy.
-Władysław was helped by his alliances with Hungary (his daughter Elizabeth was married to King Charles I in 1320) and Lithuania (in a pact of 1325 against the Teutonic State and the marriage of Władysław's son Casimir to Aldona, daughter of the Lithuanian ruler Gediminas).
+Władysław was helped by his alliances with Hungary (his daughter Elisabeth of Poland was married to King Charles I of Hungary in 1320) and Lithuania (in a pact of 1325 against the Teutonic State and the marriage of Władysław's son Casimir III the Great to Aldona of Lithuania, daughter of the Lithuanian ruler Gediminas).
 After 1329, a peace agreement with Brandenburg also assisted his efforts.
-A lasting achievement of King John of Bohemia (and a great loss to Poland) was his success in forcing most of the Piast Silesian principalities, often ambivalent about their loyalties, into allegiance between 1327 and 1329.
+A lasting achievement of John of Bohemia (and a great loss to Poland) was his success in forcing most of the Piast Silesian principalities, often ambivalent about their loyalties, into allegiance between 1327 and 1329.